Migrating Virtual Machines to Akamai Cloud With Packer

 First, determine exactly what operating system you’re running:

-Check OS version and distribution
+1. Check the OS version and distribution:

 lsb_release -a